ASSERT-KTH/jdbl/README.md

 </plugin>
 ```

-Where the property `${strategy}` can take one of the three debloating strategies supported by JDBL.
+Where the property `${strategy}` can take one of the three debloating strategies supported by JDBL:

+- **test-based-debloat** Removes the API members that are not covered by the test suite of the Maven project.
+- **entry-point-debloat** Removes the API members that are used after compiling and executing the Maven project from a given entry-point.

 ### Optional parameters